viant/bqtail/deployment/README.md

 ##### Dispatcher bucket

+This bucket is used by BqDispatcher to manges scheduled async batches and BigQuery running jobs.

 ##### Export bucket

 This bucket stores data exported from BigQuery, it can be source for [Storage Mirror FaaS](https://github.com/viant/smirror/) cloud function.

 **${exportBucket}**

 # Deployment